 In a comparative negligence state, the actions of both parties examined, and a judge or jury determines the relative fault of each.
 If an injured party is found to be partially at fault in an accident, he may still recover damages, but the amount may be reduced.

-Some examples for comparative negligence might be: Driver A was injured in an accident and sues Driver B. The judge or jury determines that Driver B was 75% responsible for the accident, and Driver A was 25% responsible.
+Some examples may be: Driver A was injured in an accident and sues Driver B. The judge or jury determines that Driver B was 75% responsible for the accident, and Driver A was 25% responsible.

 If Driver A’s damages amounted to $100,000, he could only collect $75,000 from Driver B.

-Comparative negligence in Colorado is governed by statute.
+A knowledgeable lawyer could explain comparative negligence in Colorado Springs.
 The Colorado statute provides that a person may recover damages in proportion to the degree of negligence of each party.

 The judge or jury is instructed first to determine the amount of damages that would be awarded if there were no negligence on the part of the injured party.
 Then, the judge or jury must determine the relative fault of each party.
 The amount of damages awarded is the total amount of damages minus an amount equal to the degree of fault assigned to the injured party.